-If you’re a buyer, there’s not much you can do to prepare for a home inspection; after all, it’s not your home yet.
+If you’re a buyer, there’s not much you can do to prepare for a home inspection.
+After all, it’s not your home yet.

 During a buyer/seller inspection, the home inspector will be performing a visual, non-invasive, non-technically exhaustive inspection.
 This means that s/he will not be looking inside walls, pulling up floorboards, or digging up plumbing.
-They will, however, need unrestricted access to the areas of the home they are inspecting.
+They will, however, need easy access to the areas of the home they are inspecting.
 Preparing your home for inspection is all about providing that access where you can.

 Leave Utilities On